greg-raven/Department-21/_drafts/funnies.md

 The bear then went to the end of the bar and true to his word, ate the woman.
 That done he went back to his seat and once again demanded a beer.
 Unfazed, the bartender simply stated, "Sorry, we don't serve beer to belligerent, bullying bears in bars in Billings who are on drugs."

-To this the bear snarled, "I'm NOT on drugs ! ! ! !"
+To this the bear snarled, "I'm NOT on drugs!"

 The bartender smiled engagingly while saying, "You are now.
 That was a barbitchyouate."

 ------

-YOU HAVE NOW RECEIVED THE UNIX VIRUS -

-This virus works on the honor system:

-If you're running a variant of unix or linux, please forward this message to everyone you know and delete a bunch of your own files at random.

 ------